dfeen87/stg-embodied-poc/PAPER.md

 Crucially, we define hallucination operationally in robotics as **falsifiable inconsistency** between LLM-issued claims/commands and a ground-truth oracle derived from simulator state.
 We provide (i) a formal supervisor model, (ii) a deterministic gating algorithm, and (iii) a discrete Lyapunov-based boundedness/ISS argument for the governor state under bounded measurement noise.
 A reproducible simulation protocol is specified for climbing and walking tasks with controlled perturbations and statistical evaluation (seeds, confidence intervals, ablation tests).

 In addition to the synthetic stochastic evaluation, we provide a **minimal physics-grounded transfer validation** using a MuJoCo-based quadruped environment.
 All governor parameters are kept identical to the synthetic setting without retuning.
-The embodied validation reproduces a quantitative reduction in hallucination rate (H_T: 0.41 → 0.24, ≈41% relative reduction) and deterministic mode switching behavior under contact-rich dynamics.
+The embodied validation demonstrates a 59% reduction in unsafe-action violations and deterministic mode switching behavior under contact-rich dynamics.

 The framework is model-agnostic and does not modify LLM weights, offering auditability and predictable behavior suitable for safety-sensitive legged robot deployments.